Siamese fighting fish: Aquarium size and cohabitants

 Despite frequently being displayed and sold in small containers in the pet trade, bettas do best in larger environments; while they can survive in cups, bowls, and other confined spaces, they will be much happier, healthier, and longer-lived in a larger aquarium.
-Although some betta enthusiasts claim there is a minimum tank size, determining a strict baseline is somewhat arbitrary and subject to debate.
-The consensus is that the ideal tank should be no less than 9–19 litres (3–5 US gallons), though a tank of just 4 litres (1 gallon) can also suffice if it is cleaned regularly—at least every other day for small, unfiltered tanks—and maintained at an acceptable temperature of 24–26 °C (75–78 °F).
+Generally, in a larger tank, bettas do more swimming and foraging while in smaller tanks there's more resting which isn't as beneficial for the bettas.
+Although some betta enthusiasts claim there is a minimum tank size, determining a strict baseline is somewhat arbitrary and subject to debate; however, most people consider a 5.6 gallon tank as the minimum.
+Researchers found that larger tanks and tank decor greatly impact betta behavior by recognizing increased swimming activity and reduced resting.
+Small jars that bettas are often housed and transported in negatively influence betta behavior and well-being.

 Although male bettas are solitary and aggressive towards one another, they can generally cohabit with many types of fish and invertebrates if there is adequate space and hiding places.
 However, compatibility varies based on the temperament of the individual betta, and it is advised to carefully supervise the betta's interaction with other fish.
 Tankmates must be tropical, communal, nonterritorial, and not have a similar body type or long flowing fins; coldwater fish like goldfish have incompatible temperature requirements, while aggressive and predatory fish are likely to nip at the betta's fins or erode their slime coat.
 Species that shoal, such as tetras and danios, are considered most ideal, since they usually keep to themselves and can endure the territorial nature of bettas with their numbers.
 Brightly coloured fish with large fins, such as male guppies, should be avoided, as they may invite fin nipping by the male betta.
 Potential tankmates should usually be added before the male betta so they can establish their respective territories beforehand, rather than compete with the betta.

 Female bettas are less aggressive and territorial than males, and thus can live with a greater variety of fish; for example, brightly coloured or large-finned fish will not usually disturb a female.
 Generally, female fighting fish can also tolerate larger or more numerous tankmates than males.
 However, like male bettas, a female's tolerance of other fish will vary by individual temperament.

 It is not recommended to keep male and female bettas together, except temporarily for breeding purposes, which should always be undertaken with caution and supervision.